-Although marketing obviously involves many different skill sets., depending on the job, there are certain core skills that marketing positions require.
-Below are a list of the core skills needed when applying for marketing positions to apply to your CV and cover letter:
+Although marketing involves many different skill sets, depending on the job, there are certain core skills that marketing positions require.
+Below is a list of the core skills needed when applying for marketing positions to apply to your CV and cover letter:

 - Good knowledge and use of technology